-Department Director: Paul Andrus, Director, Community Development Department Work plan developed in collaboration with Department Director?(Y/N?)
-Y Staff Liaison: Paul Andrus, Director, Community Development Department Administrative Support provided by: TBD 1.0 Provide a brief Summary of your Board or Commission's activities over the past twelve months.
+1.0 Provide a brief Summary of your Board or Commission's activities over the past twelve months.
 Please describe your Board or Commission's accomplishments and identify constraints.
 List any "lessons learned" and identify the greatest challenges faced by the Board or Commission.

 CDAB has been meeting since August 2018.
-Several items from the FY20 Work Plan have been completed or are in progress.
+Several items from the FY21 Work Plan have been completed or are in progress.

 - Complete: Review documentation of past notices of violation and courtesy letters, including summary data and additional information at the level of detail requested by Board members.
-Staff provided maps of compliance cases in aggregate and over time. - Complete: Review historical and current information related to public response, including LAC Community Survey results from 2016 and 2018 related to code enforcement. - Complete: Review Chapter 18 of the County Code and Chapters 10 and 16, and any other applicable chapters of the County Code, as relevant to code enforcement efforts. - CDAB has approved a process for this review that will lead to recommendations for Council in FY20.
-See 2.1 for detail. - Ongoing: Review policies, procedures, and on-the-ground practices for County staff, and other elements of the Los Alamos County Code Compliance program as requested by Board members.
+Staff provided maps of compliance cases in aggregate and over time. - Complete: Review historical and current information related to public response, including LAC Community Survey results from 2016 and 2018 related to code enforcement. - Complete: Review Chapter 18 of the County Code and Chapters 10 and 16, and any other applicable chapters of the County Code, as relevant to code enforcement efforts. - Ongoing: Review policies, procedures, monthly code cases, and on-the-ground practices for County staff, and other elements of the Los Alamos County Code Compliance program as requested by Board members.